22nd Amendment to the United States Constitution

 President John F. Kennedy

-Because Johnson would only end up serving a little over a year of President Kennedy’s term, he was allowed to serve two more terms, although he chose not to do so.
+Because Johnson would serve only a little over a year of President Kennedy’s term, he was allowed to serve two more terms, though he chose not to.

 Section 1 also stipulated that the constitutional amendment would not apply to any president currently in office when it was proposed or to any president in office when the amendment finally passed.